OverBlood 2: Plot

+Navarro sets the Meridian's reactor to self-destructive before everyone escapes the ship.
+However, Xeno pulls one last trick, injecting himself with a mutating virus that transforms him into a monster.
+Acarno choses to stay behind and deal with Xeno while the others escape.
+Upon defeating Xeno once and for all, Nina appears and shows Acarno a Junk Blade he can use to escape, before passing on.
+Back at the Hull drive, Raz, Veltor, and Navarro get the drive working and restore power to the cooling machines.
+Dr Marius passes on upon seeing the completion of her life's work, leaving a final message of hope for the world.
+In a post credit scene, Raz and Navarro are discussing recent events.
+Chris is on a new assignment, while Hosaka has taken charge of Hayano Industries with Veltor's help.
+The two then hear over the radio that Acarno has become the new World Junk Blade Champion.

 Development

 The game was announced in August 1997.
 Mark Estdale, an industry veteran, looked back on his work on the localization of the game in an interview with GameCulture.
 He stated, "I read the script.
 It was awful, translated to English from Japanese by Italians so I suggested rewriting the English to match the stylized Japanese, or making it into an acted comedy or to scrap the whole thing.
 I was told the script was perfect and couldn't be changed and that we must do it with seriousness.
 We squirmed and the actors wept.
 When the game finally came out we discovered amongst many painfully awful mistranslations that the hand bomb throwing device was a grenade launcher and the whorehouse key level was actually a warehouse."

 The director of the game was Akihiro Hino, who previously worked as a programmer on the first game.
 He would later become the CEO of developer Level-5, which he founded just a few months after the release of the game.
 He would later reflect back on his experience developing the series, stating, "On Overblood 1, I was programming all by myself.
 On Overblood2, I was directing, planning and writing scenarios.
 Those were some of my most hardworking days.
 That's the way I liked it, but I really couldn't sleep then."